micahwierenga/css-selector-basics/readme.md

     - parakeet
     - tuna

-- make all the mammals red, all the birds blue, and all the fish orange using CSS classes
+- make all the mammals pink, all the birds blue, and all the fish orange using CSS classes
 - apply the following colors to the list using IDs:

-    - mouse - <span style = "color: gray;">gray</span>
+    - mouse = gray
-    - penguin - <span style = "color: black;">black</span>
+    - penguin = black
-    - goldfish - <span style = "color: gold;">gold</span>
+    - goldfish = gold

 - add the following background colors to your existing classes:
-    - mammal - lavenderBlush
+    - mammal = lavenderBlush
-    - bird - lightGray
+    - bird = lightGray
-    - fish - lightYellow
+    - fish = lightYellow

 <!--9:45 10 minutes -->